katieborlie/deep-learning-challenge/README.md

 ### Step 1: Preprocess the Data

-Using your knowledge of Pandas and scikit-learn’s `StandardScaler()`, you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.
+Using my knowledge of Pandas and scikit-learn’s `StandardScaler()`, I’ll need to preprocess the dataset.
+This step prepares me for Step 2, where I'll compile, train, and evaluate the neural network model.

-Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.
+I'll start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.

 1. Read in the `charity_data.csv` to a Pandas DataFrame, and be sure to identify the following in your dataset: